 Climate Disinformation: Reframing the Debate

 How have climate disinformation tactics evolved in the last decades?
 What are the narratives that have been pushed to delay climate solutions?
 What are effective ways to rebuild public trust and political support towards climate policies?
-These and many other questions were addressed during our climate disinformation workshop, which took place on Thursday 27h February at Oxfam Novib, the Hague.
+These and other critical questions were at the heart of our climate disinformation workshops, held with civil society representatives and climate activists at Oxfam Novib in The Hague, and with climate researchers at Utrecht University.

 The new Denial